Dog Warden service

 If you find a dog within working hours, contact the Dog Warden on 01775 761161 who will collect the dog and take it to the holding kennels.

-If you have lost or found a dog outside of these hours please contact our out of hours cover on 01522 782235 where you will be given advice on what to do next.
+If you have lost or found a dog outside of our working hours, please contact our out of hours service 01522 782235 where you will be given advice on what to do.

-- Contact Environmental Health and they will be able to ascertain if a dog matching the description of your dog has been collected as a stray.
+Contact us using the numbers provided above and we'll be able to determine if a dog matching the description of your dog has been collected as a stray.
 We will endeavour to reunite dog and owner as soon as possible.
-However, if this cannot be achieved and the dog has to be kennelled there will be a seized dog fee of £75 and other charges to cover kennelling and veterinary costs as necessary.
+However, if this cannot be achieved and the dog has to be kennelled, there will be a seized dog fee of £75 and other charges to cover kennelling and veterinary costs, as necessary.

-- Ensure that your dog cannot get out.
+- ensure your dog cannot get out our home boundary

-- Ensure that it has a collar with a current contact telephone number and/or address.
+- ensure that your dog has a collar with a current contact telephone number and/or address